guaguanco127/br.utility.monobass.1.0/MaxMSP External/README.md

 The first two inlets are for the left and the right stereo signals.
 The 3rd inlet either bypasses the effect, or turns it on.
 An integer of 0 and 1 turns it off and on.
 The 4th inlet takes a float which is the cutoff frequency.

+The 5th inlet is to select the mix setting of the bass signal by selecting 0 = 0.0 dB, 1 = -3.0 dB, and 2 = -6.0 dB.
+The default is set to 1 as most mono summings are set to -3.0 dB for most plugins.